 Was it Worth It? + My Savings

 My total savings for the year was $215 after subtracting the cost of the pass ($80).
-Maybe $215 for a year is not a hugely significant savings, and making a donation to our National Park Service in the form of a small entrance fee is never a bad thing.
+Although $215 for a year may not be a hugely significant savings, it’s definitely still a savings.
+And making a donation to our National Park Service in the form of a small entrance fee is never a bad thing.

 Will I Be Renewing My America the Beautiful Pass?